aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 Plugins
 ^^^^^^^

-Plugins are an integral part of ScanCode Toolkit in the sense they are used to easily extend ScanCode capabilities, and developers can code their own plugins according to their requirements.
+Plugins are an integral part of ScanCode-Toolkit in the sense they are used to easily extend ScanCode capabilities, and developers can code their own plugins according to their requirements.

 This section has documentation on: